What Are The 5 Best Platforms To Teach Online

 What makes a great online teaching platform?
 It ultimately depends upon your business, your style, and your needs.

 What’s your budget?
 Prices often depend on the level of features like the number of courses, students, storage space, and so on.
-Do you plan to offer live teaching and lead class conversations in real time, or will your course consist of a set of slides and materials that students can move through on their own time?
+Do you plan to offer live teaching and lead class conversations in real time, or will your course consist of a set of slides including video and audio and materials that students can move through on their own time?

 Whatever platform you choose, excellent customer service is key.
 You never know when you might need a helping hand, and a fast and professional response can be life-saving (er, class-saving!).
 That’s one of the things I’ve loved most about Kajabi (affiliate link): their chat support feature for nearly immediate service.